rmorabia/sophi-li.github.io/src/pages/posts/2020-05-19-how-to-deploy-monorepo-to-heroku/index.md

 heroku logs
 ```

-### 8. Redeploy after any changes
+### 8. Redeploy after any updates

-Run the following commands to add, commit, and push your changes:
+Run the following commands from your parent directory to add, commit, and push your updates:

 ```shell
 git add .